PX4/PX4-user_guide/en/config_fw/weight_and_altitude_tuning.md

 $$ \dot{h}_{max} = { V * ( Thrust - Drag ) \over{m*g}}  $$

 where V is the true airspeed and m is the vehicle mass.
-As the vehicle weight appears linearly in the denominator we scaling is straightforward.
-The air density affects the airspeed, the thrust and the drag and modelling this effects is not straight forward.
-However, we can refer to literature and experience, which suggest that for a propeller airplane the maximum climb rate reduces approximately linear with the air density.
 Therefore, we can write the maximum climb rate as

 $$ \dot{h}_{max} = \hat{\dot{h}}_{max} * {m_{base} \over{m_{gross}}} $$